Modes of Transportation – On a Bicycle

 When turning right, motorists do not always check to see whether there are cyclists.
 Be extra cautious:

-- If a vehicle is turning right: stay behind it or pass it on the left if you can perform the manoeuvre safely.
+If a vehicle is turning right: stay behind it.

 Sidewalks, Driveways and Parking Entrances

 Be especially careful of drivers that are pulling out of driveways or parking spaces or lots.
-They could fail to see you coming.
+They may not see you coming.

 Riding in groups